 Fast forward now to the 1950s and 60s.
 Under new ownership, and under the new Embassy name, the theatre has been renewed.
 The facade has been updated, the building now has a hairdresser’s salon next door, and the entertainment selection has changed from old-school silent films to a genre and format every Rocky Horror fan will recognise; science fiction double features.

 It is in this salon where one talented and eccentric hairdresser styled hair.
 Fans will recognise the name, Richard O’Brien, the creator of the Rocky Horror Picture Show and the actor behind Riff Raff in the cult-favourite film.
-The city inspired Richard O’Brien to thread songs about Hamilton throughout the musical, for instance; “Whatever Happened to Saturday Night” was inspired by a night he spent at Hamilton’s Lake Rotoroa as a bodgie rocker; and “Science Fiction – Double Feature” by the theatre he would spend countless evenings.
+Hamilton inspired several songs throughout the musical.
+“Whatever Happened to Saturday Night” was inspired by a night he spent at Hamilton’s Lake Rotoroa as a bodgie rocker; and “Science Fiction – Double Feature” by the theatre he would spend countless evenings.

-Richard O’Brien played the character Riff Raff on both stage and screen, and although you can watch O’Brien in the movie, Riff Raff is best experienced live; patrons of live Rocky Horror performances are amongst the most rambunctious audiences in the world, often dressing in drag and throwing rice at the wedding, an experience you can’t replicate on home movies.
+Richard O’Brien played Riff Raff on both stage and screen.
+Although you can watch O’Brien in the movie, Riff Raff is best experienced live.
+Patrons of live Rocky Horror performances are amongst the most rambunctious audiences in the world, often dressing in drag and throwing rice at the wedding, an experience you can’t replicate on home movies.

-Riff Raff, in full costume stands on a pedestal on Victoria Street’s Embassy Park, named after the theatre that sat on the site before it was demolished in 1994.
+Riff Raff, stands in full costume on a pedestal on Victoria Street’s Embassy Park.
 The park provides access to the Waikato River down a walkway, and everything in the park is Riff Raff themed.
 The rubbish bins are decorated with lightening bolts, and the public toilets are adorned with mechanical gargoyle bats.
-On the wall behind the statue you can see instructions on how to do “The Time Warp” so you can reminisce in nostalgia while locals and the internet at large have a bit of a giggle at your expense.
+Instructions on how to do “The Time Warp” are posted behind Riff Raff.
+Here you can try the time warp yourself while locals and the internet at large have a bit of a giggle at your expense.
 If you’re into dancing somewhere the world can see, this is the perfect place, a camera points at the statue and broadcasts live to www.riffraffstatue.org, so make sure you tell everyone when you get there so we can all watch and laugh at you ;).